IsaihaEsquivel/osticket-install/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now its time to create the PHP directory.
+ It's time to create the PHP directory.
 File explorer > C drive > create a new folder on this drive called PHP
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now you will go back to the extracted files right click php 7.3.8 and extract files > hit browse > c drive > select PHP folder > extract.
+Go back to the extracted files right click "php 7.3.8" and extract files > hit browse > c drive > select PHP folder > extract.
 Now you should be able to see all the files within the PHP file.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Head back to the osTicket files, now hit the VC_redist file.
+Head back to the osTicket files, now hit the "VC_redist file".
 Then agree and install.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Time to install mySQL.
-Head to the files > hit mysql > install > typical > Launch > next > standard config > now it will ask you for the user and password > after you have entered that info hit next > execute > Finish
+Installing mySQL.
+Head to the files > hit "mysql" > install > typical > Launch > next > standard config > now it will ask you for the user and password > after you have entered that info hit next > execute > Finish
 </p>
 <br />
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now you can hit the desktop windows icon and head to IIS.
-Run as admin > PHP manager > Register new PHP version > hit the three dots > go to C drive and find the PHP cgi file > OK and install
+Hit the desktop windows icon and head to IIS.
+Run as admin > PHP manager > Register new PHP version > hit the three dots > go to C drive and find the PHP CGI file > OK and install
 </p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now press the osticket-vm on the far left.
+Press the osticket-vm on the far left.
 You can either right click and start / stop, or press stop and start on the right side, Either will work.
 </p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Head back to the osTicket files and select the osTicket v1 file so we can extract all.
 It may take a few seconds to finish.
-Head to c drive > inetpub > wwwroot > drag the " Upload" file to the "iistart" files > let them copy > and rename upload to "osTicket" > Go back to IIS and stop / start the server again
+Head to c drive > inetpub > wwwroot > drag the "Upload" file to the "iistart" files > let them copy > and rename upload to "osTicket" > Go back to IIS and stop / start the server again
 </p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>